ScottSucksAtProgramming/narcotics_tracker/docs/user_processes.md

         6. 222 Form Number (If Used)
         7. Date Ordered
         8. Medications and amount ordered.
-    9. Any paperwork is signed, scanned, filed
+    9. Any paperwork is signed, scanned, filed.
 2. Medication is received
     4. Medications are verified.
-    5. Order Packing Slip is signed, scaned, filed
+    5. Order Packing Slip is signed, scaned, filed.
     5. Controlled Substance Orders spreadsheet updated:
         6. Date Medications Received
         7. Number of Packages (Boxes)